 A tenant in North Carolina has the right to:

-- Remain in the unit until the landlord has followed the right eviction procedure to have them removed.
+- Remain in the unit until you pursue legal eviction to have them removed.

-- Have requested repairs done without unnecessary delays.
+- Have requested repairs done without unnecessary delays (note that tenants cannot withhold rent payments if repairs are not made).

 - Get notified whenever the landlord makes changes to the lease terms.